<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=219278401939698&amp;ev=PageView&amp;noscript=1">

 Once ChatGPT generates a response, review the generated text and refine and expand on the ideas to create a list of potential blog topics.
 For example, you could combine two or more of the ideas to create a more comprehensive topic, or you could use the ideas as inspiration to create something totally unique.

-Additionally, if you know which of your existing blogs get the most traffic, you can use ChatGPT to come up with related topic ideas.
+Additionally, if you know which of your existing blogs gets the most traffic, you can use ChatGPT to come up with related topic ideas.
 This will allow you to deliver the types of content you know your audience finds interesting and engaging.

 Use ChatGPT to prep content outlines in batches and save time and energy.
 Simply provide a prompt that describes the main idea of the article, include a couple of keywords you want to target, and let the tool do the rest.